+Funding: none.

-Ethical approval and consent to participate: this study exhibited scrupulous adherence to the objectives and protocols and written informed consent was obtained prior to study enrollment.
+Ethical approval and consent to participate: this study exhibited scrupulous adherence to the ethical guidelines in biomedical research.
+All laboratory examinations were meticulously conducted strictly following established protocols and testing regulations.
+This study was approved by the Ethics Council for Biomedical Research at Hanoi Medical University under reference number 66/GCN-HDDDNCCBH HMU, issued on March 16th, 2020.
+The participants were clearly explained the study's objectives and protocols and written informed consent was obtained prior to study enrollment.

-Council for Biomedical Research at Hanoi Medical University under reference number 66/GCN-

-HDDDNCCBH HMU, issued on March 16, 2020.
-The participants were clearly explained the study's